The History Of Pay Per Head

 The price per head industry has come a long way since its invention over 25 years ago.
 While bookies did not have a chance to compete with prominent sportsbooks 20 years ago, the narrative is different now.

 Ideally, there is no difference between today’s price per head bookies and conventional sportsbooks.
-In fact, pay per player bookies have a better competitive edge than some traditional sportsbooks.
+Pay per player bookies have a better competitive edge than some traditional sportsbooks.
 This comes following many changes over the years that allow PPH bookies to have similar features and tools as prominent sportsbooks.

 Here are some of the elements you will find in the newest version of price per player sportsbooks: